TheGartrellGroup/Mapbox-GL-JS-Text-Markup/README.md

 #### Code:
 * Written in vanilla JavaScript and should require no additional dependencies (including jQuery)
 * However, example does load FontAwesome for the drag icon
-* Uses latest version of Mapbox GL (currently **v0.39.1**) - as there's a [breaking change with markers and their starting point](https://github.com/mapbox/mapbox-gl-js/releases/tag/v0.39.0).
+* Uses latest version of Mapbox GL (currently **v0.39.1**) - as there's a [breaking change with markers and their starting point](https://github.com/mapbox/mapbox-gl-js/releases/tag/v0.39.0)

 #### CSS:
 * Basic styles can be seen in `index.html`
-* `.label-marker` is the main class for text-input element when a label is initially added (Add Text)
+* `.label-marker` is the main class for a text-input element when a label is initially added (Add Text)
-* `.label-marker.marker-container` is the main/parent input element when user's edit an existing label (Edit Text)
+* `.label-marker.marker-container` is the main/parent input element when a user edit's an existing label (Edit Text)
 * `.marker-text-child` is the actual editable input element (Edit Text)